 Children often have communicable diseases that can easily be passed on to mountain gorillas in Bwindi Impenetrable National Park and/or Mgahinga National Park since people and mountain gorillas almost share the same genes.
 This is another reason why children under the age of 15 are not permitted to trek mountain gorillas in Bwindi Impenetrable National Park and/or Mgahinga National Park.
 Thanks to the coordinated efforts of Uganda, Rwanda, and Congo as well as all conservation stakeholders, mountain gorillas are no longer considered to be an endangered species.
 Uganda would like to maintain conservation efforts to ensure that human diseases do not spread to mountain gorillas.

-The minimal age for Uganda gorilla trekking is 15, which is considered to be a typical and suitable age for the activity.
+The minimal age for Uganda, Rwanda and Congo gorilla trekking is 15, which is considered to be a typical and suitable age for the activity.
 All trekkers may need to be in good physical condition for this activity because gorilla trekking in Bwindi and Mgahinga can occasionally be physically taxing.
 Although this may not always be the case, children and juveniles under the age of 15 are normally not allowed to trek mountain gorillas in Uganda’s Bwindi Impenetrable National Park or Mgahinga National Park due of their perceived physical weakness.

 Instances where children may trek Uganda gorillas